Nada3/Scripts/README.md

 Sign: iWiiLkd..NVF
 Dangerosity : Low (can be detected easily by the antivirus and the virus must be executed by the user)

+Note: He will be used as the main struct of my future malwares